RobeDM/LIBIRWLS/README.md

 SVMs have two main limitations.
 The first problem is related to their non-parametric nature.
 The complexity of the classifier is not limited and depends on the number of Support Vectors (SVs) after training.
 If the number of SVs is very large we may obtain a very slow classifier when processing new samples.
 The second problem is the run time associated to the training procedure that may be excessive for large datasets.

-To face these problems, we can make use of parallel computing, thus reducing the run time of the training procedure or we can use semi-parametric approximations than can limit the complexity of the model in advance, which directly implies a faster classifier.
+To face these problems, we can make use of parallel computing, thus reducing the run time of the training procedure or we can use budgeted approximations than can limit the complexity of the model in advance, which directly implies a faster classifier.

-The above situation motivated us to develop "LIBIRWLS", an integrated library based on a parallel implementation of the IRWLS procedure to solve non-linear SVMs and semi-parametric SVMs.
+The above situation motivated us to develop "LIBIRWLS", an integrated library based on a parallel implementation of the IRWLS procedure to solve non-linear SVMs, either full and budgeted.
 This library is implemented in C, supports a wide range of platforms and also provides detailed information about its programming interface and dependencies.

 ## License: MIT License

-Copyright (c) 2015-2016 Roberto Diaz Morales, Ángel Navia Vázquez
+Copyright (c) 2015-2017 Roberto Diaz Morales, Ángel Navia Vázquez

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal